Equipment to help you

 How much does it cost?

 If you choose to order equipment yourself, you will be responsible for the costs of whatever you decide to buy.
-However, if following our assessment we agree that you need equipment to make your day to day living easier, then we will pay the cost of the loan of that equipment.
+However, if following our assessment we agree that you need equipment to make your day to day living easier, and we supply this, then we will pay the full cost of the loan of that equipment.

-Follow the link below to visit our online MarketPlace where you will find details of organisations that offer this type of service, and other services that will help you live independently.
+Follow the link below to visit our online service directory where you will find details of organisations that offer this type of service, and other services that will help you live independently.

 How to get in touch